 If however our shoulders aren’t forward, then this pattern isn’t triggered in the same way.
-You can see this in the beginners to headstand sometimes when the top of their head is on the floor between a double fist and they go up into a headstand.
-If they are totally wobbling around then their shoulders never really engage in a stability kind of way.
+You can see this in those that are beginners to headstand sometimes when the top of their head is on the floor between a double fist and they go up into a headstand.
+If they are totally wobbling around, then their shoulders never really engage in a stability kind of way.
 Even though the idea is that they will not be placing weight on their head, they are completely putting weigh on it, and it’s obvious because the elbows are coming off of the floor sometimes.
 This is a definite indication that something has to change.

 There are other effects on other tissues that also get missed.
 For instance I never let beginners go over to a wall and kick up into headstand.
 They miss out on using their abdominal muscles.
 Then when they need them they are not there.